top of page

 crappa e plema, Steine und Federn

-I'm also a yoga teacher and I organize rituals and retreats in nature.
+I'm also a yoga teacher and forest bathing instructor.
 See you on the mat?

-Subscribe to my newsletter and get my workbook "back to nature" for free!
+Subscribe to the weekly newsletter and get my workbook "back to nature" for free!

 You want to support me and my work?